Cildo Meireles: Exhibitions

-Meireles considers his first exhibition to have taken place in 1965, when one of his canvases and two of his drawings were accepted by the Segundo Salão Nacional de Arte Moderna in Brasilia.
+Meireles considers his first exhibition to have taken place in 1965, when one of his canvases and two of his drawings were accepted by the Segundo Salão Nacional de Arte Moderna in Brasília.

 A retrospective of his work was presented at the New Museum of Contemporary Art in New York in 1999.
 It then traveled to the Museu de Arte Moderna in Rio de Janeiro and the São Paulo Museum of Modern Art.
 In conjunction with the exhibition, a book entitled Cildo Meireles, was published by Phaidon Press (1999).

 The first extensive presentation of the artist's work in the UK opened at Tate Modern in October 2008.
 Meireles was the first Brazilian artist to be given a full retrospective by Tate.
 This exhibition then moved to the Museu d'Art Contemporani in Barcelona, and later to the Museo Universitario Arte Contemporáneo (MUAC) in Mexico City until January 10, 2010.

 From March to July 2014 a major retrospective of Meireles's work was presented at Milan's HangarBicocca.
 It featured twelve of his most important works.
 Another important retrospective took place at SESC Pompeia from September 2019 to February 2020.
 In the exhibition entitled "Entrevendo" (Glimpsing) many of his most noteworthy installations were on display and an important catalogue was created for the exhibition.